Choelramos/Choelramos/README.md

 <h1> "🫡 Hi, I’m <em>Joel Ramos</em>" </h1>

-- 👀 I’m interested in programing and tecnologi.
+- 👀 I’m interested in programing and tecnology.
 - 🌱 I’m currently learning html css.
 - 💞️ I’m looking to collaborate on comunities of programers.
 - 📫 How to reach me https://www.linkedin.com/in/joel-ramos-49250661/